danielzgsilva/RL-Robot-Control/README.md

 To train a single algorithm:
 `python -m baselines.run --alg=ddpg --env=Reacher-v2 --num_timesteps=10e6 --save_path=/path/for/weights --log_path=/path/to/log/rewards`

-The `learning_plots.ipynb` notebook visalizes the reward over time for each of our experiments The `evaluation.ipynb` notebook contains evaluation code and results for each experiment.
-We calculate the average reward returned from the top 20 episodes of training as well as the first episode for which the mean reward over the N<sup></sup>th to the (N+10)<sup>th</sup> episodes crosses a certain threshold.
+The `learning_plots.ipynb` notebook visualizes the reward over time for each of our experiments The `evaluation.ipynb` notebook contains evaluation code and results for each experiment We calculate the average reward returned from the top 20 episodes of training as well as the first episode for which the mean reward over the N<sup></sup>th to the (N+10)<sup>th</sup> episodes crosses a certain threshold